 In addition, (iii) we have established a Committee of Outside Directors and Auditors, comprised only of outside directors and outside corporate auditors.
 The Committee of Outside Directors and Auditors directly hears from each officer about the execution status of the duties of which he or she is in charge and the issues they are aware of, as well as giving appropriate advice.
-In the event of a whistleblowing report on officers, outside corporate auditors receive a report directly and share the information at the Committee of Outside Directors and Auditors.
+In the event of a whistleblowing report on officers, outside corporate auditors.
 Through these initiatives, we believe that the Company's corporate governance has achieved a certain level of quality.